kwakzalver/zigtris/README.md

 In order to customize Zigtris, here are a few helpful pointers:

+## Size

+Scaling is done automatically based on the window's height.
+To change the default block size, change the `SIZE` variable.

 ## Keys, and the key repeating behavior

 In the **Keyboard** structure are two variables, `initial_delay` and